JyotiHambir-BC/FestivCulture/README.md

 ## Design

+* To choose the colour I used [Faltui Colour Picker](https://www.flatuicolorpicker.com/colors/vivid/)

 ### Typography

 * Fonts were imported using Google Fonts.
 Poppins was used throughout with a backup of sans-serif.
 It was chosen for easy readability for users.